hnky92/Instagram-comments-crawler/README.md

 ## description
 Crawl Instagram comments using GET request.

-Without Selenium, it uses the way browser requests to get comments. --> fast, simple and stable.
+Without Selenium, it uses the way browser requests to get comments.

+--> fast, simple and stable.

 It crawls no reply.
-Crawl 'comments' ONLY
+Crawl "comments" ONLY

 ## usage